SiddharthRajpal/HealthVision/README.md

 Our Site is hosted at this link :- [https://healthvision.streamlit.app/]

 ## Our Model
-Below is the summary of our CNN models which we have made using python and keras.
+Below is the summary of our CNN model which we have made using python and keras.

 ### Model for Covid & Pneumonia Classification